khoale0107/task-management/README.md

  -password: 123456

-Login to CEO account to see a list of staff along with their username.
+Log in to CEO account to see a list of staff along with their username on employee page.

-Everyone else has a default password similar to their username, if you can't login to an account, head to the CEO account and reset that account's password via the employee page.
+Everyone else has a default password similar to their username.
+If you can't log in to an account, head to the employee page using CEO account and reset the password of that one.